tiyajp/hydejack-starter-kit/example/_posts/2019-07-22-beauty-of-Go.md

 Issues that were plaguing the software engineering horizon at Google were:

- a) slow builds(builds would sometime take as long as an hour to complete)
+ 1. slow builds(builds would sometime take as long as an hour to complete) 1.uncontrolled dependencies
- b) uncontrolled dependencies
- c) each programmer using a different subset of the language
+ 1.each programmer using a different subset of the language
- d) poor program understanding (code hard to read, poorly documented, and so on)
+ 1. poor program understanding (code hard to read, poorly documented, and so on)
- e) duplication of effort
+ 1. duplication of effort
- f) cost of updates
+ 1. cost of updates
- g) version skew
+ 1. version skew
- h) difficulty of writing automatic tools
+ 1. difficulty of writing automatic tools
- i) cross-language builds
+ 1. cross-language builds

 For Go to succeed, Go must solve these problems:

-a) Go must work at scale, for large teams of programmers working on them, for programs with large numbers of dependencies.
+1. Go must work at scale, for large teams of programmers working on them, for programs with large numbers of dependencies.
- b) Go must be familiar, roughly C-like.
+ 1. Go must be familiar, roughly C-like.
 Google needs to get programmers productive quickly in Go, means that the language cannot be too radical.
- c) Go must be modern.
+ 1. Go must be modern.
 It should have features like concurrency so that programs can make efficient use of multi core machines.
 It should have built-in networking and web server libraries so that it aids modern development.

 ### Target Audience